 The District provides pension benefits to certain eligible employees through its Pension Benefits Plan, a single-employer defined benefit plan administered by the District.
 All pension benefits are based on contractual agreements with employee groups.
 Eligibility for these benefits is based on years of service and/or minimum age requirements.
 These contractual agreements do not include any specific contribution or funding requirements.
+The plan does not issue a publically available financial report.

-These benefits are summarized as follows:
+Plan benefits are summarized as follows: